quephird/saml-test/README.md

 ```

+The five parts of this conversation are the following:

-`1` represents the first request made by the user to enter into the SP.
+1. The user sends the first request to the SP endpoint.
-The SP responds by sending a 302 back with the IDP URL to the user in `2`.
+1. The SP responds by sending a 302 back with the IDP URL to the user.
-The user's browser then makes its first request to the IDP with the return URL for the SP in `3`.
+1. The user's browser then makes its first request to the IDP with the return URL for the SP.
-Upon successful authentication into the IDP, it sends another 302 to the user in `4`.
+1. Upon successful authentication into the IDP, it sends another 302 to the user.
-Finally, the user returns to the SP with a SAML payload from the IDP in `5`.
+1. Finally, the user returns to the SP with a SAML payload from the IDP.

+As I said above, `saml20-clj` does have a little demo SP but weirdly the Compojure routes are partially defined in the library itself.
+(That was actually the first thing that motivated me to create my own project to take the library for a test drive.)
+Likewise, I implemented the routes using Compojure, not using any of the ones in the library.

+The next thing I needed to do was find an IDP that I could somehow spin up from within this project.
+I was inspired by the `lein-postgres` plugin which allows a full-fledged Postgres instance to be available without any separate installation process.
+I tried a couple of Java-based ones, including [Mujina](https://github.com/OpenConext/Mujina), hoping to exploit Maven to similarly start and stop the server,
+but I could figure out how to get it configured to work with my local SP.
+(Specifically, I could not figure out how to get it to allow a `GET` from the user to authenticate into it,
+as well as not being able to successfully `PUT` the SP's metadata into it.)
+I had even lesser success with another Java implementation, [MockIDP](https://github.com/rasmusson/MockIDP).
+I also tried a couple of free online IDP's but I just had no luck with them, likewise not being able to upload SP metadata.

 ## Getting things running